dirkfraanje/AoC2020_Python/README.md

 # AoC2020_Python
-## This project is set up to learn how to program with Python
+## This project is set up to learn how to code with Python